-The field of Tree Service Fairfax VA involves the application of arboricultural practices in the built environment.
+The field of tree service involves the application of arboricultural practices in the built environment.
 In cities, the focus of this industry is on street trees, greenways, and backyards.
 However, the scope of this industry extends well beyond the urban environment.
 Professionals in this field also handle projects in the natural environment.

 There are many factors that can affect the cost of hiring a tree service technician.
 For instance, the type of tree removal needed will determine the price.
 A company that specializes in tree removal will charge more than one that doesn’t.
 The cost of removing a large tree can easily reach five thousand dollars.
 After a storm, the cost of tree removal may increase even more.
 However, homeowners insurance policies often cover some of these costs.